A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Experiments and Results

-In addition to the network operation data, NTT-GN also provides the packet loss event dataset that reports the ticket opening time at the device level.
-We assume that events are caused by some abnormal network activities in the network and can be captured by looking at the dynamics of the entire network.
-Figure~\ref{figure: label_construction} shows an example of assigning a label to a period of network activities (e.g., 6 hours, a sequence of 72 graphs).
-If there is an event reported at $t'$ and the closest graph before that is $\mathbf{G}^{(t)}$, we assigned label 1 (color blue) to the graph sequence $\mathbf{G}^{(t-71)} : \mathbf{G}^{(t)}$, denoting that these graphs contains some abnormal network activities directly leading to an event.
-Since we do not know how long the event lasts, the graph sequences overlapped with an event within 6 hours before and after (e.g., color yellow) were marked as ``unknown'' (i.e., unlabeled data).
-These graph sequences also help learn feature embeddings in our semi-supervised setting.
-The rest graph sequences that do not overlap with any event within 6 hours were labeled as 0, representing normal network activities.
+Figure~\ref{figure: label_construction} shows an example of labeling a graph sequence.
+If there is an event reported at $T'$ and the closest graph before that is $\mathbf{G}^{(T)}$, we assigned an ``abnormal'' label to the sample of graph sequence $[\mathbf{G}^{(T-71)}, ..., \mathbf{G}^{(T)}]$ (e.g., blue box), denoting that these graphs contain some abnormal network activities directly leading to an event.
+If there is an event reported within 6 hours before and after a graph sequence, we marked the sample as ``unknown'' (e.g., yellow box), representing unlabeled data.
+The rest samples that do not overlap with any event within 6 hours are labeled as ``normal'' (e.g., green box).
+These labeled and unlabeled samples will jointly improve feature embeddings and clusters in a semi-supervised setting for abnormal event prediction.

-\subsection{Experiment Settings.}

 To evaluate the proposed approach, we selected the available networks with at least 50 events.
-We split the samples into training, validation, and testing sets, ensuring each set contains both label 0 and label 1.
 Table~\ref{table: dataset summary} shows the summary of the dataset.
-We observe that the number of samples labeled with 0 is much larger than label 1.
-Also, the ratio of labeled samples to unlabeled samples is around 0.2.
-We repeated the random splitting process three times for cross-validation and took the average as the results.
+A larger number of events results in more ``unknown'' labels, i.e., the ratio of labeled samples to unlabeled samples becomes lower (i.e., label incompleteness).
+The number of normal samples is much larger than the abnormal samples (i.e., label imbalance).

+\subsection{Experiment Settings}